jrgolz/github.io/index.md

 # Deep Learning Determination

 Hello and welcome to this blog.
-Before the coronavirus pandemic had us sheltering place, I decided to take a deep learnings course at USF (virtual  of course).
+Before the coronavirus pandemic had us sheltering place, I decided to take a deep learnings course at USF.
 I have no computer science background, so I knew it would be tough for me.
 I have lots of interests, however, and wanted to add deep learnings to that list.
 My interests range from sports to sewing to parenting.
 I like to design physical things and create them on a 3D printer.
 I like being outside.
 My degree is in economics, my professions is in communications and I work for a VC firm.
 I'm all over the map.

 Before the course, I crammed on Python, which is compulsory know-how.

-My first project was a tree classifier model, which is suppose to discern between a Torrey pine and a blue spruce.
-Both are evergreens and I was interested to see if a computer vision model could understand all ospects of a tree - the shape, trunk, needles, cones, etc. It has been frustrating.
-I tried to use images from Bing.
-"Search_images_bing" is part of the fastai library, but my model said it was undefined.
+My first project was a computer vision model, which is suppose to discern between a Torrey pine and a blue spruce.
+Both are evergreen trees and I was interested to see if a model could understand all ospects of a tree - the shape, trunk, needles, cones, etc. It can as we'll see, but it was a frustrating first project.
+I first tried to get images from Bing.
+"Search_images_bing" is part of the fastai library, but my model repeatedly said it was undefined.
 Fastai requires constant upgrading, but it never addressed the issue.

-* To avoid frustration from undefined code, I importand and upgraded all this at the start of each session from utils import * from fastai2.vision.widgets import * from fastai2.vision.all import * import pandas as pd import urllib.request
+### Sidebar: To avoid frustration from undefined code and strange errors, I importand and upgraded all these imports and upgrades at the start of each session:
+* '<from utils import *>'
+* '<from fastai2.vision.widgets import *>'
+* '<from fastai2.vision.all import *>'
+* '<import pandas as pd>'
+* '<import urllib.request>'
-!pip install fastai2 --upgrade
+* '<!pip install fastai2 --upgrade>'
-!pip install fastcore --upgrade
+* '<!pip install fastcore --upgrade>'

-The forums couldn't help either.
-I had similar issues with Google image search.
+The forums couldn't help iwith my image searches either.
+I had difficulties with Google image search too.

 Finally iNaturalist worked.
-I downloaded hundreds of image urls for each tree and was able to convert to to jpegs.
+I downloaded hundreds of image urls for each tree type and was able to convert to to jpegs.
 I found this code to be able to do that:

-# i = number of images; url = address of a given image; file_path = where to sav the final image
 def url_to_jpg(i, url, path):
     filename = 'Torrey Pine-{}.jpg'.format(i)
     full_path = '{}{}'.format(path, filename)